ARMmbed/BLEIntros/Docs/mbed_Classic/Overview.md

 1. mbed [quick start](https://www.youtube.com/watch?v=L5TcmFFD0iw): for a first-time user with a new board.

-2. [URI Beacon example](https://www.youtube.com/watch?v=vZ-_fZlV2-w): how to create a BLE URIBeacon using the mbed platform.
-We will import the project, modify the URIBeacon, compile, load code to the board, and demonstrate how to scan for the beacon with the Physical Web app.
+2. [UriBeacon example](https://www.youtube.com/watch?v=vZ-_fZlV2-w): how to create a BLE UriBeacon using the mbed platform.
+We will import the project, modify the UriBeacon, compile, load code to the board, and demonstrate how to scan for the beacon with the Physical Web app.

 3. [BLE GAP example](https://www.youtube.com/watch?v=m9uIx-NFS08): how to use the GAP advertising packet to transmit data with a BLE capable mbed platform.
 First without a name, then adding a name service to the device.